LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 Row Profit = 'Products'[Sale price] - 'Products'[Cost price]

+- Create calculated columns in Orders:

+- Total Revenue,Total Orders and Total Profit, previously as measures.

 - Create 3 new measures in the measure table:

-DAX function for Previous Quarter Profit
+DAX function for Previous Quarter Profit:

 The reason why the extra daily profit has been created is because Total profit was just giving the same value in the column, this way if it's calculated daily, the DAX function takes each row and works out the daily profit and sums up the previous quarter and is more accurate.
 Sometimes, the data, can be empty,this could be due to the previous quarter having no sales.